jearle/express-framework/README.md

   You may have noticed the $route parameter seems to just magically work.
 Using a system similiar to Angular.js' dependency injection the parameters of the controller function are read and passed into the function with meaning.
-The routes contained in the ['/my-route'] act exactly the same as they in express.
+The routes contained in the ['/my-route'] act just like they do in express.

   For example: